JohnAGoldsmith/QtLing/README.md

 # QtLing
-A Qt5-based platform for Linguistica
+A Qt5-based platform for Linguistica.